Ragman (character): Shadowpact

 In the Shadowpact series, Ragman, along with his teammates, was trapped inside a shield of solid blood that grew over the town of Riverrock, Wyoming.
 Ragman and the rest of the team spend a very short period of time inside the shield, but due to magical after-effects, a full year passes outside.
 Various mystical heroes, such as Phantom Stranger and Rex the Wonder Dog keep watch outside the town's borders.

-While inside Riverrock, Rory met an evil counterpart of himself belonging to the supervillain group that had formed the shield, the Pentacle.
-His counterpart is named Bagman.
-He/it dresses in similar green garb, and can turn his body to goo and absorb people while in this form.
+While inside Riverrock, Rory and Shadowpact faced off against the supervillain group that had formed the shield: the Pentacle.
+His Pentacle counterpart is named Bagman.
+He dresses in similar green garb, and can turn his body to goo and absorb people while in this form.
 While inside Bagman they either suffocate or they are digested.
-Bagman even mentioned how oddly similar the Shadowpact and the Pentacle are.
+Bagman even mentioned how oddly similar Shadowpact and the Pentacle are.
 Rory only survives this encounter because Bagman's boss does not want the heroes to be killed.
-After the Riverock encounter, Rory must deal with the severe disruption to his life, as everyone had thought he was dead.
+After the Riverrock encounter, Rory must deal with the severe disruption to his life, as everyone had thought he was dead.
 He, like most of the team, ends up having to find a new source of income, a place to stay and the oddity of encountering a memorial statue to the entire team.

 In Shadowpact #8, Rory was temporarily trapped in the limbo dimension of his own cloak.
 He met the soul of an ancient centurion working off his crimes.
 This man, Marcus Liberius, first saved him from the beating several other of the murderous souls were giving Rory.
 Marcus reveals that the cloak was actually the "Great Collector Artifact", which has been in existence in many forms since the time of Abraham.
 Ragmen in Rory's line have been in action since 1812 BCE.
 Marcus also helped Rory, who had become disenchanted with the job of collecting corrupted souls, to see that he is not a punisher but a redeemer — allowing a better afterlife for those who work for it.
 This work usually takes the form of suffering on Rory's behalf.
 For example, Rory had been recently blinded by magic.
 Marcus willingly takes this blindness on, adding to previous injuries he had suffered.
 This last sacrifice allows Marcus, in the full view of the rest of the Shadowpact, to ascend to a higher realm.

 Rory, along with Nightmaster and Nightshade, attempted to teleport to Washington D.C to break up a bank robbery.
 They were trapped in mid-transit in the Land of Nightshades.